jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 #### Simple Structures

-The table below presents a few examples of demand-based business rates in different U.S. statess.
-Often, a customer ends up in a rate category based on their usage patterns
+The table below presents a few examples of demand-based business rates in different U.S. states.
+Often, a customer ends up in a rate category based on their usage patterns.

 <STYLE TYPE="text/css">
 <!--